Introduction

 Maintaining compliance with ASIC’s ongoing obligations is crucial for AFS licensees.
 This includes promptly notifying ASIC of any changes to business details, responsible managers, and authorised representatives, as well as reporting significant breaches to ensure transparency and uphold regulatory standards.
 Adhering to these requirements not only helps avoid penalties but also ensures the continued integrity and reliability of your financial services.

-To ensure your AFS licence remains in good standing and to remain compliant, contact our experienced team today.
+To ensure your AFS licence remains in good standing, contact our experienced AFSL compliance lawyers at AFSL House.
 With our specialised knowledge and proven solutions, we can help you uphold your licence obligations efficiently and effectively.

 Frequently Asked Questions